therealjflf/hesutils/docs/hesiod.rst

 Essentially ``hesgen`` is a database translation tool.

 Additionally, a second tool called ``hesadd`` wraps around ``useradd`` and ``groupadd``.
-As described in the Hesutils `model of operations <hes_model.rst>`_, uids and gids eligible for translation to Hesiod need to be within certain ranges.
+As described in the Hesutils `model of operations <hes_model.rst>`_, UIDs and GIDs eligible for translation to Hesiod need to be within certain ranges.
 This wrapper makes sure that the freshly-created users and groups are within those ranges.

-The Hesutils are not the only way to start using Hesiod, but for most people and a lot of use cases this will be the easiest and fastest way.
+The Hesutils are not the only way to start using Hesiod, but for many people and a lot of use cases this will be the easiest and fastest way.